 - Eradication of polio

-- Effective vaccines for HIV, TB, malaria
+- Effective vaccines for HIV, TB, and malaria

 - Broadly-specific influenza vaccine

-- Therapeutic vaccines — hepatitis, HIV, cancer
+- Therapeutic vaccines — hepatitis, HIV, and cancer

 - Vaccines against parasites